Symmetrical voice: Proto-Austronesian examples

-Modern Austronesian languages

-Below are examples of modern Austronesian languages that exhibit symmetrical voice.
-These languages are spoken in Taiwan, the Philippines, Malaysia, Indonesia, and Madagascar.

-The number of voices differs from language to language.
-While the majority sampled have four voices, it is possible to have as few as three voices, and as many as six voices.

-In the examples below, the voice affix on the verb appears in red text, while the subject, which the affix selects, appears in underlined bold italics.

-Formosan
+Formosan examples

 The data below come from Formosan, a geographic grouping of all Austronesian languages that belong outside of Malayo-Polynesian.
 The Formosan languages are primarily spoken in Taiwan.

 Amis

 Amis has four voices: Actor Voice, Patient Voice, Locative Voice, and Instrument Voice.

 The direct case marker, which marks the subject in Amis, is ku.

 Atayal

 While they both have the same number of voices, the two dialects of Atayal presented below do differ in the shape of the circumstantial voice prefix.
 In Mayrinax, the circumstantial voice prefix is si-, whereas in Squliq, it is s-.

 Mayrinax

 Mayrinax has four voices: Actor Voice, Patient Voice, Locative Voice, and Circumstantial Voice.

 The circumstantial Voice prefix selects for benefactee and instrument subjects.

 The direct case morpheme in Mayrinax is kuʔ.

 Squliq

 Squliq has four voices: Actor Voice, Patient Voice, Locative Voice, and Circumstantial Voice.

 The circumstantial voice prefix selects for benefactee and instrument subjects.

 The direct case morpheme in Squliq is qu’.